Severson-Group/research-repo-template/project-sponsor-documents/README.md

 - NSF PFI [project sponsor documents](https://github.com/Severson-Group/nsf_pfi_bearingless/tree/main/project-sponsor-documents)

 Note that our guidelines for creating project sponsor document folders have evolved over time.
 Some of these example reports may have been created based on earlier guidelines.

+## Related Issues / PRs

+*Bullet list of all relevant issues to facilitate future readers in learning more about the material of the article.*

+- _Issue #120: Route traces for the flux capacitor <-- make this a link to the relevant issue_
+- _Issue #130: Create a report on the flux capacitor <-- make this a link to the relevant issue_
+- _PR #142: Add report on the flux capacitor field lines <-- make this a link to the relevant PR_